 If you don’t see a question that you have, please email us at email@example.com.
 Also, visit our Facebook and Instagram pages where we regularly share recipes, nutrition information, storage tips and more!
 Finally, you may also contact consumer affairs at: (209) 467-6260.

 - How long can I keep my Diamond of California® nuts?

-- What about toasting Diamond of California® nuts?
+- What about roasting Diamond of California® in-shell nuts?